rssblue/auto_sitemap/README.md

 ## How does it work?

 `auto_sitemap` crawls your website.
-For each dicovered URL, it stores it in the sitemap together with the hash of the contents of that page.
+Each discovered URL and the hash of the contents of the corresponding page are stored in the sitemap.
-When the sitemap is generated the next time, it checks whether the hash for a particular page has changed; if yes, the `lastmod` of the page is updated to present.
+When the sitemap is generated the next time, it checks whether the hash for a particular page has changed; if yes, the `lastmod` of the page is updated to present time.